Lord Kelvin

 Contributions

-Kelvin’s contributions span several scientific and engineering fields.
+Kelvin’s contributions spanned several scientific and engineering fields.
 He:

 • Played a key role in formulating the first and second laws of thermodynamics, which were crucial in establishing the discipline of physics in its modern form.